 Heritage Building Rehabilitation Program

 The City provides one-time financial assistance to rehabilitate designated heritage properties under the Heritage Incentive Policy.
-A tax exemption may be granted to a maximum value equivalent to 50% of eligible work cost, or the total property taxes payable over 10 years; whichever is the lesser.
+A tax exemption may be granted to a maximum value equivalent to 50 per cent of eligible work cost, or the total property taxes payable over 10 years; whichever is the lesser.
 Cash grants are also available for tax-exempt properties based on the same tax exemption formula; however, these grants are limited to a maximum value of $50,000 and subject to the availability of funds.

 To apply, complete the Heritage Building Rehabilitation Program Application.

 The City recognizes individuals and organizations that have enhanced the quality of life of Regina through demonstrated commitment to built heritage.

 Awards are presented bi-annually in categories of restoration, preservation, rehabilitation, new design (infill), new design (addition), heritage open space, education, George Bothwell Heritage Award for Public Service and the Keith Knox Heritage Award for Youth.